-In Judaism, Pesach or Passover is a spring holiday commemorating the Exodus, on the most important events in the history of Judaism and an important foundation for all Jewish beliefs.
+Passover (also known as Pesach and the Festival of Unleavened Bread) is a spring holiday commemorating the Exodus, one the most important events in the history of Judaism and an important foundation for all Jewish beliefs.
 Passover remembers the liberation of the Hebrews from slavery in Egypt in the time of Moses (circa 13th century BCE).
 Many of its observances are instituted in chapters 12 to 15 of the book of Exodus.

 Passover's name comes from the last of the Ten Plagues visited on the Egyptians by Yahweh before the Exodus.
 All firstborn male children were killed, but those Hebrew households that had slaughtered a lamb and marked their doorposts with its blood were "passed over."
 It is also an agricultural holiday commemorating the beginning of the harvest season, but this aspect of Passover is not emphasized.

 Passover begins on the 15th day of the month of Nisan and ends on the 22nd (21st in Israel and among Reform Jews).
 It is a joyful time of family togetherness, but also one of prescribed ritual and strict rules.
 In addition to the special dietary laws described above, work is prohibited on the first two and last two days of Passover (first and last day in Israel and Reform Judaism).
 The day before Passover is the Fast of the Firstborn, a minor fast undertaken by all firstborn males.